 Peer Groups

 Trinity disAbility Service will run peer support groups in the academic year 2025-2026.
-We are currently recruiting peer co-facilitators for three of these groups.
+These groups are available on a drop-in basis from anyone who feels that might benefit from them.

 Autistic Peer Group